r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ```

 The issue with the Rtools43/Msys2 shell (mintty terminal) is that it needs
-re-execution using `winpty` for line editing to work.
-That is done
+(or at least used to need) re-execution using `winpty` for line editing to
-automatically by Rterm on Windows, but then we are not running `gdb` on the
+work.
+That is done automatically by Rterm on Windows, but then we are not
-process that will crash.
+running `gdb` on the process that will crash.

 At the time of this writing, `gdb` in Msys2/Rtools43 prints a python error
 message at startup like